ShashankP19/WebScraper/README.md

  ```

 - If file with the given output csv filename already exists, then data is appended to the same file.
-- Tip: If scrapper stops abruptly, but if you want to continue from where you left off, manually remove the urls from the text file which have already been scraped.
+- Tip: If scraper stops abruptly, but if you want to continue from where you left off, manually remove the urls from the text file which have already been scraped.
 - Has been tested with firefox only